JoseScap/DemoWebApiForAppService/Documents/tutorial-azure-cli.md

 # Deploying App Service By Using Azure CLI
 Azure CLI is a powerful tool that allows you to manage Azure resources directly from the command line.
 In this guide, we will walk through the steps to deploy an App Service on Azure, including creating an App Service plan and deploying a Web App.

+> [!NOTE]
+> To use the following commands, you must install Azure CLI.
+More information [here](https://learn.microsoft.com/en-us/cli/azure/).

 ## Create App Service Plan
 Using this command, we will create an App Service plan, which will allow us to deploy multiple applications using App Services.

+For more details on creating an App Service plan, refer to the [Microsoft Learn documentation on creating an App Service plan](https://learn.microsoft.com/en-us/azure/app-service/overview-hosting-plans).

 ```sh
 az appservice plan create -g jjpuente -n webplan --sku B1